beyondmayOwO/docker-demo-app/README.md

 ### 10. Stop mongodb and mongo-express containers in docker-compose.
     docker compose down
+- Takes down the containers as well as the network.

 #### To build a docker image from the application

     docker build -t my-app:1.0 .